crypticorn-ai/api-client-python/crypticorn/pay/docs/PaymentsApi.md

 Get Latest Payment From Invoice

-Get the latest payment from an invoice
+Get the latest payment by a user from an invoice

 ### Example